ayankcell/Large-CSV-File-Splitter/README.md

 ## Disclaimer

-This file was created initially to help __my personal need__ in processing big .csv file.
+This script was created initially to help __my personal need__ in processing big .csv file.
 I don't guarantee it fits your need.